flatironinstitute/CaImAn/README.md

 # Contributors

-Andrea Giovannucci @agiovann
+Andrea Giovannucci and
-Eftychios Pnevmatikakis @epnev
+Eftychios Pnevmatikakis

 Center for Computational Biology, Simons Foundation, New York, NY